ckormanyos/mp_cpp/README.md

 ## Continuous Integration

 Continuous integration runs on push using GitHub Actions.
-Various compilers, operating systems, and C++ standards ranging from C++11, 14, 17, 20 are included in CI.
+Various compilers, operating systems and C++ standards ranging from C++11, 14, 17, 20 are included in CI.
+Sanitizer runs add improved confidence to the code-integrity.

 There is also a scheduled nightly build.
 This ensures compatibility with modern language evolution and Modular-Boost's